Inertial Methods with Viscous and Hessian driven Damping for Non-Convex Optimization: Introduction

 HBF was also studied in the non-convex case by \cite{boltequasi} where it was shown that it can be viewed as a quasi-gradient system.
 They also proved that a desingularizing function of the objective desingularizes the total energy and its deformed versions.
 They used this to establish the convergence of the trajectory for instance in the definable case.
 Global convergence of the HBF trajectory was also shown in \cite{heavyb} when $f$ is a Morse function \footnote{It turns out that a Morse function satisfies the {\L}ojasiewicz inequality with exponent $1/2$; see \cite{AttouchAlternating10}.}. \paragraph{Inertial algorithms.}

 In the literature regarding algorithmic schemes that include inertia in the non-convex setting, we can mention: \cite{jingwei} which proposes a multi-step inertial algorithm using Forward-Backward for non-convex optimization.
 In \cite{goudou} they study quasiconvex functions and use an implicit discretization of HBF to derive a proximal algorithm.
 In \cite{ipiano}, they introduce an inertial Forward-Backward splitting method, called iPiano-a generalization of HBF, they show convergence of the values and a convergence rate of the algorithm.
 Besides, in \cite{peter}, the author presents local convergence results for iPiano.
 Then, in \cite{blockcoord, anabstract} several abstract convergence theorems are presented to apply them to different versions of iPiano.
-In \cite{bot1,bot2} they propose inertial algorithms of different nature (Tseng's type and Forward-Backward, respectively) for non-convex and non-smooth optimization.
+In \cite{bot1}, the authors propose a Tseng-type inertial algorithm, and in \cite{proximal,bot2,fba,gip}, they introduce Forward-Backward inertial algorithms for nonconvex and nonsmooth optimization problems.
 In the previous works, they assume K{\L}-like inequality to conclude with some type of convergence (weak or strong) towards a critical point of the objective.